 13. The Five People You Meet in Heaven (2004)

-Based on Mitch Albom’s bestselling novel, this TV movie follows an elderly maintenance man (Jon Voight) killed in an accident, who awakens in the afterlife and encounters five people who had a profound impact on his life.
-As each guides him toward greater understanding, The Five People You Meet in Heaven offers a poignant exploration of life’s meaning and interconnectedness, similar to What Dreams May Come.
+Based on Mitch Albom’s bestselling novel, this TV movie follows Eddie (Jon Voight), an elderly maintenance man who dies in an accident and awakens in the afterlife.
+There, he encounters five people who had a profound impact on his life, each of whom helps him understand the meaning and interconnectedness of his experiences.

 14. Jacob’s Ladder (1990)